CRM vs Spreadsheet for Contact Management: When to Switch

 Occasional updates

-It can still work when contacts are only reviewed from time to time rather than used in active daily follow-up.
+It can still work when contacts are reviewed from time to time rather than used in active daily follow-up.

-No shared workflow
+One owner, no shared workflow

 If one person manages the list alone and nobody else depends on the same process, the limitations may matter less.